 Do Something Nice for Someone Else

-Still, you can do nice things for other people while still looking out for yourself and when you do, it'll remind you that we're here for more than just ourselves and that sense of purpose breeds confidence.
-Your acts of service for others don't have to be huge, sweeping gestures, but donating five dollars to a local GoFundMe effort, treating your friend to dessert after a long work day or offering to watch your brother's kids so he can go on a job interview are all nice things that help other people's anxiety and in turn, yours.
+- Serve a friend without expecting anything in return.
+Treating your friend to dessert after a long work day or offering to watch your brother's kids so he can go on a job interview are all nice things that help ease other people's anxiety and in turn, yours.

 Create a Vanity Routine

-It's not actually vain to take care of your appearance, but I couldn't think of a better way to put it: take care of your outer appearance.
-For everyone that's something different.
+It's not actually vain to take care of your appearance, it's self care!
+For everyone that means something different.
 For me, that means doing my nails once a week (at home, but if you can afford it go to the salon or a spa!), doing a hair mask on Sunday mornings and putting makeup on every morning before I start my workday.

 When I feel good about my outer appearance, no matter how bummed I'm feeling inside, it automatically boosts my self-esteem and gives me the motivation to take care of myself in other ways too.
 It's a happy little snowball of confidence!